 If you have competitors in the nearby area, you can set up a geofence to encourage people to visit your business instead of theirs.
-When they enter the fence near a competitor’s store, you can send a push notification or message advertising your business.
+When they enter the fence near a competitor’s store, you add them to your geofencing audience and start promoting your company to them.

 4. Be upfront with notifications

 If you’re using strategies like push notifications in your app or sending text messages, be up front with your audience.
 Tell them exactly what information you’ll take and when they’ll get notifications.

 It’s best to be upfront so your audience doesn’t get any unexpected surprises.
 Your audience will know what to expect from your business.
 It will help you build more confidence with your audience, too, because they know you’re being up front with them.

 5. Create a clear call to action (CTA)